japila-books/spark-sql-internals/docs/spark-sql-ExpressionEncoder.md

 02 +- input[0, timestamp, true]
 ----

-Internally, `serializerFor` calls the recursive internal variant of <<serializerFor-recursive, serializerFor>> with a single-element walked type path with `- root class: "[clsName]"` and _pattern match_ on the result link:spark-sql-Expression.adoc[expression].
+Internally, `serializerFor` calls the recursive internal variant of <<serializerFor-recursive, serializerFor>> with a single-element walked type path with `- root class: "[clsName]"` and _pattern match_ on the result link:expressions/Expression.md[expression].

 CAUTION: FIXME the pattern match part